 Imagine the situation of a UI with many checkboxes and an option to select them all.
-In the perspective that the feature of checking all checkboxes is new, would it be a good idea to have the “select all” button to just loop the checkbox action with each id one by one?
+With the perspective that the feature of checking all checkboxes is new, wouldn’t it be a good idea to have the “select all” button loop the checkbox action with each ID one by one?
 The short answer is no, and we will see how doing so can be expensive.

-It might be the most straightforward way and quickest way to invoke in a loop the “onCheck.”
+It might be the most straightforward and quickest way to invoke onCheck in a loop.
 It has the advantage of reusing the dispatch function, as well as the action function and the reducer.
-The problem is the number of computation done by calling in a loop several actions.
-While Redux can handle quite a lot of action fast, there are some boundaries where you will notice some slow down.
-Here is an actual code I had to optimize which went from 2100 ms to 16ms.
+The problem is the number of computations done by calling several actions in a loop.
+While Redux can

 This is the code with a dedicated function that a middleware was creating another action with the list of all entity from the Redux’s state with the mention to select the entity which the Reducer can read once and set the state once.